 Software licensed by core

 Specialty Server licensing

 Specialty Servers are server-only licenses that generally do not require CALs.
 Specialty Servers require a server license for each instance of the server software running on a server.
-An example of this is Microsoft Dynamics CRM Workgroup server.
 You can run the instance in a physical or virtual operating system environment.
 By exception, some products provide more specific use rights.

-Other examples of Specialty Server licensing include Windows Server Essentials and Forefront Indentity Manager - Windows Live Edition.
+Examples of Specialty Server licensing include Windows Server Essentials and Forefront Identity Manager - Windows Live Edition.